AdvancedPhotonSource/tike/CONTRIBUTING.md

 # Contributing

 Thank you for reading this.
-We're happy that you have decided to report a bug or request a feature because your contribution will help make `tike` better.
+We're happy that you have decided to report a bug or request a feature; your contribution will help make `tike` better.

 ## Report bugs